lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 We sort important from useless information by thinking about whether the information is relevant to the decision at hand

-# What does good decision making look like?
+# Good data scientists: How do I help make better decisions?

+> The task of decision involves three steps: (1) The listing of all the alternative strategies; (2) the determination of all the consequences that follow upon each of these strategies; (3) the comparative evaluation of these sets of consequences.
+> (...)
+The behaving subject cannot, of course, know directly the consequences that will follow upon their behavior. (...)
+What they do is to form _expectations_ of future consequences, these expectations being based upon known empirical relationships, and upon information about the existing situation.

+--Herbert Simon, _Administrative Behavior_, Ch.
+IV, describing an idealized decision-making process

+# Great data scientists: How do I design better decision processes?

 Decision process
 Analysis --> Choice --> Evaluation --> Improvement

-Good data scientists: How do I help make better decisions

-Great data scientists: How do I design better decision processes, which accept feedback and scale with the organization
+which accept feedback and scale with the organization

 # Sidebar: What about other, similar job titles?
 Data analysts?
 Statisticians?
 ML engineers?
 Business analysts?

-?
+It's all the same

-# Good organizational decision making means effective communication
+# An important consequence: Good organizational decision making means effective analysis _and_ communication

 # An example of good data science: Scaling A/B testing